 Kisumu, Kenya’s third largest city, is picturesquely located on the shores of Lake Victoria and is the primary urban settlement in western Kenya.
 As a major port and trading hub and the center of the Luo community in Kenya, Kisumu has played a significant role in modern Kenyan history, and its fisheries and agriculture are significant contributors to the national and regional economy.

 Kisumu (and the broader area of Lake Victoria) was the epicenter for HIV/AIDS when it first emerged in the 1980s.
 Responding to these and other health needs, investments were made in medical research in the area.
 Today, Kisumu is home to a joint campus of the CDC (the US Centers for Disease Control and Prevention) and KEMRI (Kenya Medical Research Institute).
 Founded as a collaborative venture in 1979, the partnership has grown to seven facilities around Kenya — the largest of which is in Kisumu.
 The Urbanization, Health, and Human Rights program includes collaborations with research scientists at the CDC/KEMRI campus in Kisumu, at the Centre for Research and Technology Development, and with urban and regional planning faculty from nearby Maseno University.
-Students, with the support of professors from Maseno University, also get opportunities to participate in ongoing slum development projects by helping these communities with manual labor and designing change-making initiatives.

 Consider some of the most pressing societal challenges of contemporary relevance.